Fish-MIP/Past_Future_FishMIP/README.md

-# Past_Future_FishMIP
+# Data and code for "The Past and Future of The Fisheries and Marine Ecosystem Model Intercomparison Project"
-Data and code for "The Past and Future of The Fisheries and Marine Ecosystem Model Intercomparison Project"
+This repository contains data and code used to create Figure 2 in Novaglio, C., Bryndum-Buchholz A., Tittensor, D.P., Eddy, T.D., Lotze, H.K., Harrison, C.S., ... & Blanchard, J.L.
+(2024).
+The Past and Future of the Fisheries and Marine Ecosystem Model Intercomparison Project.
+AGU Preprint. doi.org/10.22541/essoar.170542252.20348236/v1